The trapezius muscles connect the head and arms to Base-Line support, and are responsible for alignment of the upper body.

 Feel for all the bony bits where the trapezius attaches near the shoulder:

 The direction of the muscle fibres creates 3 sections in each trapezius: the lower, middle and upper trapezius.

 Between the middle trapezius sections, that lie over the shoulder blades, there is a diamond/ellipse-shaped sheet of connective tissue.

 Movement of the upper body should begin from the lower trapezii (plural), with the whole of each muscle becoming active, spreading up and outwards, to the head and arms.

 Think extension and expansion.
 Like wings spreading wide.

 The fibres of the middle trapezius should be fully extendable - from midline to the shoulders, with the shoulder blades well positioned, and able to move freely.

-Look at the pictures, appreciate the curvature and extent of the trapezius muscles.
+Look at the pictures, feel for the bony attachments and appreciate the shape and extent of your trapezius muscles.